kelseyabreu/biomastersCampaign/README.md

 Mr.BioMaster (sits down slowly):
 "I only dreamt the word.
 You dreamt what I created from the word.
-Three days ago, I updated my blog.
+Last week, I updated my blog.
 That same day, you started dreaming the mythology I wrote two years ago."

 PLAYER: